jiansoft/robin/README.md

 )

 func main() {

-    //Keep an item in memory
-    robin.Memory().Keep("qq", "Qoo", time.Second)
-    //Read returns the value if the key exists in the cache and it's not expired. val, ok := robin.Memory().Read("qq")
-    //Have eturns true if the memory has the item and it's not expired. yes := robin.Memory().Have("qq")
-    //Removes an item from the memory
-    robin.Memory().Forget("qq")

     //The method is going to execute only once after 2000 ms. robin.Delay(2000).Do(runCron, "a Delay 2000 ms")